o Provide competitive step increases and raises for teachers

-Education provides a transformational path to be better citizens.
+Education provides a transformational path to becoming better citizens.
 As an educator, I have the knowledge and passion to address the most pressing concerns in our education system.

-Stronger pathways to education can begin in two places: quality pre-K, which should be expanded throughout the Commonwealth, and by appropriately paying our teachers and staff.
+Virginia needs to prioritize funding quality pre-K throughout the Commonwealth and appropriately paying our teachers and staff.
 Teachers and staff deserve salary raises that are more appropriate to our current economic climate.
-Virginia needs prioritize raises by raising salaries 7% over the next two years, and the state shouldn’t force localities to be the deciding voice on whether a teacher is able to earn a raise.
+Virginia needs to prioritize raises by raising salaries 7% over the next two years, and the state shouldn’t force localities to be the deciding voice on whether a teacher is able to earn a raise.

 The state of Virginia can exert a positive influence by expanding the socio-emotional resources we offer to students.
 The staff positions of counselors, school psychologists, and social workers are stretched too thin.
 Addressing critical socio-emotional staff shortages is taking a proactive approach to the stressors that schoolchildren experience.

 One area of particular interest to me is that the state of Virginia should take on a significant portion of the construction or renovation of new school buildings.
 In my district, Harrisonburg and Rockingham County could benefit tremendously from the state lessening the burden placed on localities when construction (for Harrisonburg’s second high school) or renovation (two elementary schools in Rockingham County) occur.